darkiyy/sonar-gdscript/README.md

 SSLR is the Sonar Source Language Recognizer, basically a interpreter like ANTLR4 but created by Sonar.
 It might be easier creating rules using it instead of ANTLR4.

 ### Rules:
 Currently, the "Multiple statements in one line" rule has to be fixed.
 There are way too many false-positives and false-negatives.
 So you might want to disable it in the quality profile.
+Currently the await keyword is considered a statement.

 Edit the severity of each rule accordantly, currently each rule is a *Code Smell* with the severity *Minor*.
 You may change the severity, if you create your own quality profile.